HarshvardhanRai207/The-beginner-python-Handbook/README.md

 # The-beginner-python-Handbook

-This is a beginer python handbook, Authored by Pyladies Kampala Community.
+This is a beginner python handbook, Authored by Pyladies Kampala Community.

 We are still in the beginner phase.